AIThis post was created with the assistance of artificial intelligence (AI).

 Key Takeaways

-• Choosing the right book depends heavily on the reader’s age, prior knowledge, and learning goals.
+• Choosing the right book depends heavily on the reader’s familiarity with science and specific learning goals.

 2